GenoTheMundane/mechasite/src/blog/I_am_so_tired.md

 I just want this to end soon, I am so tired of this.

-I eat, sleep, shit, piss, go to school, learn stuff I don't care about and it can all end, and it's fine I'm fine with this.
+I eat, sleep, shit, piss, go to school, learn stuff I don't care about and it could all end at any moment, and it's fine I'm fine with this.
 I'll just keep going forward.

 You too, by the way, you should also keep going forward, even if it gets annoying at some point.
 <br><br>